Little Eaton Gangway

 The Little Eaton Gangway, officially the Derby Canal Railway, was a narrow gauge industrial wagonway serving the Derby Canal, in England, at Little Eaton in Derbyshire.

 The Derby Canal

 In 1792, Benjamin Outram was asked to prepare plans for a broad canal from Swarkestone to Smithy Houses, near Denby, with a branch at Derby to the Erewash Canal at Sandiacre, which he estimated would cost £60,000.
 The original report has been lost in time with only a dated and signed map drawing surviving in Derbyshire Records Office.
 William Jessop on 3 November 1792 confirmed Outram's proposals.
-The Derby Canal Act of 1793 authorized a rail connection between the Derby Canal at Little Eaton and the collieries to the north.
+The Derby Canal Act 1793 (33 Geo.
+3. c.
+102) authorized a rail connection between the Derby Canal at Little Eaton and the collieries to the north.
 The wagonway ran four miles (6 km) from the canal wharf to Smithy Houses and another mile further to Denby Hall Colliery.
 Further short branches served Salterwood North and Henmoor Collieries as well as the Denby Pottery.